planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 1. **Chunk-Based Rendering**: The world is divided into chunks that are rendered using instanced meshes for performance optimization.
 Only chunks near the player are loaded, allowing for efficient rendering of large worlds.

-2. **Block Manipulation**: The system allows players to add and remove blocks through raycasting, with visual feedback provided through the `CubePreview` component.
+2. **Block Manipulation**: The system allows players to add and remove blocks through raycasting, with visual feedback provided through the `CubePreview` component which aligns perfectly with actual placement positions.

 3. **Color-Based System**: Multiple block types are supported through a custom shader that applies unique colors to each face, allowing for diverse environments with minimal performance impact.